 There could be several reasons why an individual might fail to follow proper channels of immigration and cross the border illegally.
-An individual might seek asylum or failed to obtain a visa through legal channels.
+An individual might seek asylum or have failed to obtain a visa through legal channels.

 However, this will have severe consequences if they wish to gain legal permanent residence status in the long run.

 Illegal entry is not a criminal offense according to the Immigration and Refugee Protection Act (IPRA).
-However, if someone does not enter at the port of entry, then they must check in with the authorities without delay.
+However, if someone does not enter at the port of entry, they must check in with the authorities without delay.

 There are several legal channels one can visit or immigrate to Canada, which includes: